NautilusTrader

 Event sequence

-1. Order submission: Nautilus sends the order to Binance with the priceMatch parameter but omits the limit price in the API request.
+1. Nautilus sends the order to Binance with the priceMatch parameter but omits the limit price from the API request.

-2. Order acceptance: Binance accepts the order and determines the actual working price based on the current market and the specified price match mode.
+2. Binance accepts the order and determines the actual working price.

-4. OrderUpdated event: If the Binance-accepted price differs from the original reference price, Nautilus immediately generates an OrderUpdated event with the actual working price.
+4. If the Binance-accepted price differs from the reference price, Nautilus generates an OrderUpdated event with the actual working price.

-5. Price synchronization: The order's limit price in the Nautilus cache is now synchronized with the actual price accepted by Binance.
+5. The order price in the Nautilus cache now matches the Binance-accepted price.

 Example